Misbelieves, Mistakes and Misses in the Working Holiday Canada process

 If you receive a refusal because you missed one of the deadlines, it is not the end of the world.
 You can create a new profile and enter the pool again as long as the pool is still open.

-3. Not reading the letters that are received in the GCKey account
+4. Not reading the letters that are received in the GCKey account

 It starts with the invitation letter.
 The ‘invitation to apply’ letter contains a lot of links that are important for the Working Holiday application.
 By ignoring those links, many applicants miss important instructions and receive a refusal of the work permit.
 Below you can see an example of the Invitation Letter

-4. Not going back to the 18th birthday with the work history and resume
+5. Not going back to the 18th birthday with the work history and resume

-Sadly, this is a system problem because the application questions ask for “the past 10 years”.
-IRCC doesn’t realize, that applicants are older and the past 10 years don’t go far enough.
-But IRCC expects you to list the work history back to your 18th birthday.
+Unfortunately, this is a system issue.
+The application questions ask for details about “the past 10 years”, but IRCC doesn’t take into account that some applicants are older, and the past 10 years may not cover their full work history.

-5. Leaving gaps in the work history and resume
+6. Leaving gaps in the work history and resume

 It is very, very important to fill out the work history without any gaps.